mattermost/docs/source/install/cloud-changelog.md

  - Removed video check to allow the browser to decide what video types it can play.
  - Added a tooltip to the right-hand side files filter icon.
  - The number of users that can be added to a user group at once was increased to 256.
- - Keyboard and focus handling was improved in profile popovers and at-mentions.
+ - Keyboard and focus handling was improved in profile popovers and @mentions.
  - If a channel has a draft message, the pencil icon is now displayed on the right side of the channel name in the channel sidebar.
  - Pre-packaged Boards v7.5.2.